javierarce/javier.computer/pages/contact.md

 permalink: contact
 ---

-This contact form is attached to my Kindle.
-You can send me messages there and I'll read them whenever I use it to read a book.
+The form below is attached to my eBook reader.
+If you send me a message, I'll see it whenever I'm reading a book.

-If you want to use a less silly, more traditional method of contact that I check often, you can send me an email <a href="mailto:email@javier.computer">here</a>.
+If you prefer a faster, more traditional method of contact that I check often, you can send me an email <a href="mailto:email@javier.computer">here</a>.